RhetTbull/apple-news-to-sqlite/README.md

   only metadata about the article such as title, author, url, etc.

 Options:
   --version       Show the version and exit.
+  --dump, --json  Print saved stories to standard output as JSON.
+  --all           Process all saved articles; if not specified, only saved
+                  articles that have not previously been stored in the databaseare processed.
-  --dump     Output saved stories to standard output --schema   Create database schema and exit
+  --schema        Create database schema and exit.
   --help          Show this message and exit.

 ```
 <!-- [[[end]]] -->